mnms/docs/docs/install-fbctl.md

 **(6) Check all settings finally**

-Finally all settings will be shown and confirmation will be requested like below.
+Finally, all settings will be shown and confirmation will be requested like below.

 ``` bash